Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/kotlin_basics/README.md

 }
 ```

-Idea behind **Lambda** syntax is that if you have a function and its only param is another param then you can omit the pranthesis altogether and you can pass that function in by specifying this open & clos parenthesis
+Idea behind **Lambda** syntax is that if you have a function and its only param is another param then you can omit the pranthesis altogether and you can pass that function in by specifying this open & close parenthesis

 **Higher order Functions** are fun that either return a fun or take fun as param